cedrosdev/winnetoujs-documentation/version-3/ssr.md

 To include partials use `loadPartial` method.
 This method will use cache to load partials in your ssr by default.

+> loadPartial(
+> fileName: string,
+> options?: { verbose?: boolean }
+> ): string

+The `verbose` option will log when a partial was loaded from disk or from cache.
+Disable it in production.

 ```javascript
 // app.ts
 import { ssr, escapeHTML, loadPartial } from "winnetoujs/modules/ssr";